nickplamb/Coop_logger/README.md

 1. Writes Table Headers
 2. Pulls data from database
-3. Writes data to HTML table.
+3. Writes data to HTML table

+## Future Development

+- [ ] add failsafe for no wifi connection to prevent infinite loop.